Dee-17/Employee-Attendance-Management-System/README.md

    - Save the ZIP file to your computer.

 2. **Extract the ZIP File:**
-   - Open the file explorer on your computer, locate the ZIP file, and extract its contents to the 'htdocs' folder.
+   - Open the file explorer on your computer, locate the ZIP file, and extract its contents inside the XAMPP directory (e.g., `C:\xampp\htdocs` on Windows).

 ### Step 3: Run the Website Locally with XAMPP